 Given all of the threats that one faces when connecting to the Internet, and especially when downloading programs, it is no wonder that one of the most popular types of applications nowadays is the security suite, which combines antivirus and firewall functionality, and sometimes other capabilities as well.
 There are many software vendors out there — some with over a decade of experience battling malware — that offer a wide range of security suites, with various features and price tags.
 Over the years, several of the commercial (non-free) security suites have sadly become quite bloated, in terms of memory usage, disk space usage, user interface complexity, and asking price.
 Even worse, they can interfere with other programs, and slow down or even block legitimate actions.

 As a result, there has been increasing interest in security suites that are lean in size and cost — in other words, powerful yet still affordable.
-We will explore one such product in this article.
+I will explore one such product in this article.

 Some of the earliest security software vendors, such as Norton and Symantec, have been around for ages, and consequently are well known to most computer users.
 Comodo Security Solutions, a relative newcomer to the malware battle, may not be a household name yet, but for computer users interested in safeguarding their personal data and the integrity of their computers, the firm is worth learning more about.
 Comodo is headquartered in Jersey City, with offices in India, Israel, Italy, Japan, and the United Kingdom.